For daily wit & wisdom, get the Almanac newsletter.

 How to Plant Blueberry Bushes

-• Tip: Be careful not to plant them too deeply.
-The rootball should be just below the surface (one-quarter to one-half inch).
+• Tip: Be careful not to plant them too deep.
+The root ball should be just below the surface (¼ to ½ inch).

 • Dig holes about 20 inches deep and 18 inches wide (or about twice as wide and twice as deep as the plant’s roots).

-• Apply fertilizer one month after planting, not at the time of planting.
+• Apply fertilizer 1 month after planting, not at the time of planting.
 Apply ½ ounce of a 10-10-10 fertilizer in a band around the plant 6 to 12 inches from the crown.

 Growing